Japr2206/Action_Geom/README.md

 # 📘 Geometry of Learning — Computational README

-## 🔬 Why this code is a genuine computational contribution of the paper
+## 🔬 What this repository contributes

+This repository is the **computational realization** of the paper’s main claim:

+> **observable learning trajectories are not exhausted by endpoint metrics; they also contain internal temporal and structural organization that can be detected, summarized, and analyzed computationally.**

-This repository is not just a numerical appendix or a visualization add-on.
+The code is therefore not a numerical appendix or a visualization add-on.
-It is the **computational realization** of the mathematical program developed in the paper.
+It implements a **reproducible structural-analysis pipeline** grounded in the mathematical objects introduced in the manuscript and translated into executable procedures.

-The main contribution of the manuscript is to argue that learning trajectories are not exhausted by their endpoint metrics.
-Instead, they possess an internal **geometric**, **structural**, and **temporal** organization that can be studied through mathematically defined objects.

-This code shows that those objects are not merely formal.
-They can be:

-- defined algorithmically,
-- extracted from real trajectories,
-- summarized in reproducible descriptors,
+In practical terms, the repository shows that the paper’s formal layer can be turned into a usable computational workflow that can:

+- localize trajectory structure through centered windows,
+- compute interpretable local observables,
+- build temporal structural profiles,
-- used to detect transitions and regimes,
+- detect boundaries and transitions,
-- validated statistically,
+- recover macro-regimes,
+- compare trajectory families beyond endpoint summaries,
-- and transferred beyond the synthetic setting.
+- and validate the framework on both synthetic and public external cases.

-In that sense, the code provides the paper’s **computational proof of concept**:
-it demonstrates that the mathematical language of the article leads to a concrete, usable, and informative analysis pipeline.
+That is the repository’s central scientific role.

 ---

+## 🧠 Core message of the project

-# 🧠 The core idea
+The main computational idea is simple:

-The paper develops a mathematical framework for studying trajectories through local geometry, mesoscopic structure, and macroscopic organization.

-The code turns that framework into an executable pipeline.

-The key message is:

-> **mathematics is not used here only to justify notation; it determines what is computed, how it is computed, and why the resulting quantities are meaningful.**

-This is what makes the repository a true computational contribution.

----

-# ✨ Why the mathematical layer matters computationally

-A referee may naturally ask:

-> “Why is this more than another handcrafted feature extraction script?”

-The answer is: because the feature architecture is **not arbitrary**.
+**two runs can end with similar final loss or final accuracy and still differ meaningfully in their internal temporal organization.**

+This repository studies that internal organization through mathematically motivated descriptors rather than ad hoc feature engineering.

-The code is built from mathematically motivated objects that appear in the paper:
+The code is built from the paper’s structural language:

-1. **local windows** as the discrete analogue of local jets,
+1. **local windows** as discrete analogues of local jets,
 2. **admissible observables** on those windows,
-3. **structural profiles** built from those observables,
+3. **structural profiles** along time,
-4. **structural mass** as an integrated mesoscopic descriptor,
+4. **structural mass** as an integrated summary of mesoscopic activity,
-5. **superlevel geometry** to isolate persistent structural zones,
+5. **superlevel geometry** to isolate structurally active zones,
-6. **boundary extraction** to locate changes,
+6. **corrected multiscale boundary parsing** to detect changes,
-7. **event parsing** to identify transition regions,
-8. **macro-regime decomposition** to recover large-scale temporal organization.
+7. **event and regime extraction** to recover large-scale temporal organization.

-So the code does not begin from generic ML feature engineering.
-It begins from a mathematical theory of trajectory organization.

-That is the main reason the computational part is scientifically valuable.
+This means the mathematics is not only providing notation.
+It determines **what is computed, how it is computed, and why the resulting quantities are meaningful**.

 ---

-# 🧩 From mathematical objects to executable objects

-## 1. Local jets become discrete centered windows 🔹

-In the manuscript, local behavior is studied through local trajectory structure.
-In the code, this becomes a centered discrete window extracted around each admissible time index.

-This is computationally important because it creates a **localized view of the trajectory**.
-Instead of summarizing the whole run with a single scalar, the trajectory is scanned point by point through local neighborhoods.

-That move is fundamental:

-- it preserves temporal information,
-- it allows the method to detect local irregularities,
-- and it creates the base layer for all later structural quantities.

-So the first computational contribution of the mathematics is **localization**.
+## 🧭 Scope of the repository

+This repository is focused on **structural analysis of observable learning trajectories**.

+It is **not** an early-stopping rule and **not** a learning-rate selection criterion.
+Its purpose is different:

+- to define stable structural descriptors for trajectory organization,
+- to operationalize them in a reproducible computational pipeline,
+- and to evaluate whether they recover nontrivial temporal information beyond terminal summaries.

+That distinction matters both scientifically and editorially.

 ---

+## 🧩 From theory to executable objects

+### 1. Local jets become centered discrete windows

+The manuscript studies local behavior through local trajectory structure.
+In the code, that becomes a centered window extracted around each admissible iteration.

+This creates a localized view of the trajectory instead of collapsing the entire run into a single scalar.
+That move preserves temporal information and enables the later structural layers.

-## 2. Admissible observables become measurable local descriptors 📐
+### 2. Local observables become measurable descriptors

 The code computes three central local observables: